Swaghay/portfolio-2020-Swaghay/README.md

 [You-Lost](https://github.com/EPHS-Java-2020/final-post-ap-project-2020-java-masterminds): This was the final project that I did in AP Java, I worked on this in a group of 4 people.
 It is a pretty basic Java version of tic tac toe using the Swing GUI widget tool kit, but it does include a bot which is fairly difficult.
 This project sums up most of my Java knowledge that I learned in AP Java.
 Since this I have learned some more Java, primarily in Android Studio.

 [Tic-Tac-Toe](https://github.com/Swaghay/Tic-Tac-Toe): This is the first app that I made by myself in Swift.
+It is built in the new SwiftUI framework.
 It is a basic 2 player tic tac toe app.
 I wanted to make this app to see the difficulty difference between Java and Swift.
 What I learned was that Swift is a lot easier to pick up then Java.

 [Wack A Mole](https://github.com/Swaghay/WackAMole): This is the second app that I made by myself in Swift, this is a simple digital version of the arcade wack a mole machines with a timer.
+I learned a lot about SwiftUI when making this.
 This was the first app that I put in testflight so I got some experience with how publishing an app works.